-In 2021, KONČAR - Electrical Industry Inc. generated HRK 141.3 million in operating income, which was 24% more than in the same period in the previous year.
-Total operating income of HRK 141.3 million comprised sales income of HRK 129.9 million and other operating income of HRK 11.3 million.
+In 2022, KONČAR - Electrical Industry Inc. generated HRK 250.3 million in operating income, which was 77% more than in 2021.
+Total operating income comprised sales income of HRK 178.0 million and other operating income in the amount of HRK 72.3 million.

-Sales income pertained to income from dividends in the amount of HRK 75.4 million and income from contracts with customers in the amount of HRK 54.5 million.
-Income from dividends from Group companies amounted to HRK 41.2 million, whereas income from dividends of associated companies amounted to HRK 34.2 million.
-Income from contracts with customers pertained to income from the fee payable for using the company name, trademark and service marks in the amount of HRK 26.0 million, income from real estate management in the amount of HRK 23.9 million and income from other fees in the amount of HRK 4.5 million.
-Other operating income in the amount of HRK 11.4 million mostly pertained to profits realized through sale of land and buildings.
+Sales income pertains to income from dividends in the amount of HRK 97.9 million and income from contracts with customers in the amount of HRK 80.1 million.
+Income from dividends from Group subsidiaries amount to HRK 59.7 million, whereas income from dividends of associate companies amount to HRK 38.2 million.
+Income from contracts with customers pertain to income from brand usage fee (fee for using the company name, trademark and service marks) in the amount of HRK 51.4 million, income from real estate management in the amount of HRK 24.2 million and income from other fees in the amount of HRK 4.5 million.
+Other operating income in the amount of HRK 72.3 million mostly pertains to profits realized through sale of land and buildings, income from collected receivables previously written off, income from release of provision and profit realized from the purchase of accounts receivable.